cesaraustralia/DynamicGridsInteract.jl/README.md

 To show the interface in the Atom plot pane, run `display(output)`.

-# Interact
+# Interactive parameters

-The interface provides control of the simulation using Interact.jl.
-It will automatically generate sliders for the parameters of the `Ruleset`, even for user-defined rules.
+The interface provides control of the simulation using ModelParameters.jl and Interact.jl bia InteractModels.jl.
+It will automatically generate sliders for every `ModelParameters.Param` parameter in the `Ruleset`, given they additionally have either a `range` (an `AbstractRange`) or `bounds` (a `Tuple`) field defined.

-To define range limits for sliders, use the `@bounds` macro from [FieldMetadata.jl](https://github.com/rafaqz/FieldMetadata.jl/) on your `struct`.
-Fields to be ignored can be marked with `false` using the `@flatten` macro, and descriptions for hover text use `@description`.
+See the examples in the InteractModels.jl [docs](https://rafaqz.github.io/ModelParameters.jl/stable/interactmodels/).